Pseudogout

 - Do you have any other medical conditions?

-- Has anyone in your family had joint problems?
+- Has anyone in your family had joint conditions?

 - What medicines or supplements do you take regularly?